-HERMES is published twice a year.
+HERMES is published once a year.
 Since its beginning in 1988, the journal has established itself internationally as an important vehicle for publication of research articles across a broad spectrum of language and communication oriented projects, studies and activities.

 The main purpose of the journal is to disseminate new research produced in the broad field of language and communication in business, including, but not limited to, the fields of:

 - Intercultural communication

 - Business language